Beyond Monolingual Assumptions: A Survey of Code-Switched NLP in the Era of Large Language Models across Modalities: Limitations

 \section{Limitations}

-Despite providing a broad survey, this paper has several limitations: \begin{enumerate} \item \textbf{Coverage Bias} The survey highlights widely studied language pairs and might have missed indigenous or minority code-mixed languages. \item \textbf{Evolving Landscape} Given the rapid pace of LLM research, some approaches and benchmarks described may soon be outdated or replaced by newer paradigms. \item \textbf{Evaluation Constraints} The analysis is largely focused on text-based tasks, whereas speech, multimodal, and conversational CSW applications remain underexplored. \item \textbf{Practical deployment} The survey mainly covers academic progress, leaving ethical, computational, and accessibility concerns in real-world deployment less examined. \end{enumerate}
+Despite providing a broad survey, this paper has several limitations: \begin{enumerate} \item \textbf{Coverage Bias} The survey highlights widely studied language pairs and might have missed indigenous or minority code-mixed languages. \item \textbf{Evolving Landscape} Given the rapid pace of LLM research, some approaches and benchmarks described may soon be outdated or replaced by newer paradigms. \item \textbf{Evaluation Constraints} While we include recent advances in speech and multimodal processing, the volume of research in these areas significantly lags behind text-based NLU, resulting in our taxonomy covering more text based NLU. \item \textbf{Practical deployment} The survey mainly covers academic progress, leaving ethical, computational, and accessibility concerns in real-world deployment less examined. \item \textbf{Quantitative Reporting} All quantitative claims are representative values reported in the cited primary works rather than aggregated or meta-analyzed statistics. \end{enumerate}